FAQ

 What is a life settlement?

 A life settlement is the sale of an existing life insurance policy to a third-party institutional buyer for a lump-sum cash payment.
 The buyer takes over the premium payments and eventually collects the death benefit.
-You receive more cash than your insurance company would offer as a surrender value — typically 4 times more, on average.
+You receive more cash than your insurance company would offer as a surrender value: according to the Life Insurance Settlement Association (LISA), typically several times more.

 Is selling my life insurance policy legal?